 4.3.
-Digital Elevation Model for topography change monitoring
+DEM for topography change monitoring

-Acquired data allowed to generate 2 DEMs, accurate enough to observe and quantify changes due to strong rainfall and warming.
-Fig. 9 exhibits a DEM in the context of an underlying Formosat image acquired July 22nd 2009: the generated topography appears consistent with underlying features as observed on satellite image, but most significantly the fine details of the hydrological network is emphasized on the DEM with respect to the aerial image.
+Acquired data allowed to generate two DEMs, accurate enough to observe and quantify changes due to strong rainfall and warming.
+Figure 9 exhibits a DEM in the context of an underlying Formosat image acquired 22 July 2009: the generated topography appears consistent with underlying features as observed on satellite image, but most significantly the fine details of the hydrological network is emphasized on the DEM with respect to the aerial image.

 Concerning the impact of rain events, we observed that a large amount of both morainic deglaciated rocks and particles eroded and carried by the glacier and then washed into the deglaciated area are movable and then quickly displaced during flood events.
 This soggy and low cohesion material makes this part of the moraine fragile.
 It is then an ephemeral space configuration, especially when subjected to these violent climatic events.
 Massive influx of water in meanders makes the unstabilized banks collapse.
-An example of such phenomenon is highlighted in Fig. 10.
+An example of such phenomenon is highlighted in Figure 10.
 These results also highlight that rain events (and supposedly warm event as well) and their impacts consist in very short period processes.
-Hence, to record and analyze impacts, an accurate spatio-temporal observation is needed.
-These results have been obtained thanks to the use of UAV field campaign.